Muyu people: Distribution

 Muyu people can be found in the interior region of Papua Island, which borders Papua New Guinea.
 To the east, it is bordered by Papua New Guinea.
 To the south, it is bordered by the Kao River, the Digul River, and Merauke Regency.
 To the north, it is bordered by the Star Mountains, and to the west, it is bordered by Boven Digoel Regency.

 The Muyu area stretches 180 km in length, covers an area of 7,860 km^{2}, and has a width of 40–45 km.
 Data from 1956 mentions that the Muyu had a population of 17,269 people living in 59 villages.
-Muyu speaks Muyu and the Ninati and Metomka dialects are also used.
-Muyu uses ot (shells) and mindit (dog teeth) as a transaction currency.
+The Muyu speak Muyu languages, which traditionally are divided into multiple dialects according to Muyu sub-tribes.
+Linguists initially classified them as either North Muyu (Ninati) and South Muyu (Metomka), along with Yonggom and Ningrum languages.
+However, this classification is outdated as Metomka village no longer exists, and the dialect spoken in Ninati village is called Yonggom in local classification.
+Traditionally Muyu uses ot (shells) and mindit (dog teeth) as a transaction currency.

 The Muyu region is generally hilly, with elevations ranging from 100 to 700 meters above sea level.
 The soil is relatively infertile, with a slightly reddish-brown color, which often leads to food shortages among the Muyu people, resulting in a high mortality rate in the area.
 The main livelihoods of the Muyu people are hunting, raising pigs and dogs, fishing, and producing sago.

 A large number of Muyu reside in neighboring Western Province of Papua New Guinea as refugees, primarily displaced during the 1984 West Papuan refugee crisis.

+Sub-ethnic group

+The Muyu itself is divided into several sub-ethnic groups, each with its own territory and dialect.